TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 This program will keep looping until the third bit of `rsf` becomes `1`. meaning that the end of the file has been reached.

-Similarly to `CMP`, `TST` works by performing a bitwise and on the two operands, discarding the result, but still updating the status flags.
-A bitwise and will ensure that only the bit you want to check remains as `1`, but only if it started as `1`.
+Similarly to `CMP`, `TST` works by performing a bitwise AND on the two operands, discarding the result, but still updating the status flags.
+A bitwise AND will ensure that only the bit you want to check remains as `1`, but only if it started as `1`.
 If a bit is not one that you are checking, or it wasn't `1` to start with, it will end up as `0`.
 If the resulting number isn't zero, leaving the zero flag unset, the bit must've been `1`, and vice versa.

 ### Checking the Carry, Overflow, Zero, and Sign Flags